Qiskit/qiskit-tutorials/community/teach_me_qiskit_2018/README.md

 ## Teach Me QISKit Award 2018: Top Submissions

 This folder contains the top submissions of the Teach Me QISKit Award 2018.
-Most of the tutorials were written and tested with [qiskit-core](https://github.com/QISKit/qiskit-core) version 0.4.15 (previously known as qiskit-sdk-py).
+Most of the tutorials were written and tested with [qiskit-terra](https://github.com/QISKit/qiskit-terra) version 0.4.15.

 Here is the list of the top submissions (in alphabetical order).